Ontology Management and Semantic Modeling Operating Model for Enterprise Context

 Tool-first modeling without governance

 Teams adopt a modeling tool, build an ontology, and assume the tool provides governance.
 Editing models in a tool does not create shared meaning.
 Without named owners, review workflows, and publication discipline, the tool becomes a private artifact that no one else trusts or references.
-A team might produce a beautifully modeled ontology in Protege that sits on one engineer's laptop and never reaches the systems that need it.

 Domain autonomy without interoperability rules

 Giving domains full autonomy over their own semantics without cross-domain standards leads to duplicate concepts, conflicting definitions, and mapping nightmares at integration time.
-Two domains defining "customer" independently is not autonomy; it is a future data quality incident.
+Two domains defining customer independently is not autonomy.
+It is a future data quality incident.
 Federated contribution works only when paired with central interoperability rules, as described in the enterprise context strategy reference architecture.

 Breaking changes without migration paths